Azure/azure-sdk-for-js/documentation/Bundling.md

 </html>
 ```

-Now, you can invoke parcel on the command-line:
+Now you can invoke parcel on the command-line:

 ```sh
 parcel index.html